kubeshop/testkube/docs/docs/4-test-types/executor-jmeter.md

 ---
 # JMeter Performance Tests

+**Check out our [blog post](https://testkube.io/blog/jmeter-and-kubernetes-how-to-run-tests-efficiently-with-testkube) to follow tutorial steps for end-to-end testing of your Kubernetes applications with JMeter.**

 The Apache JMeter™ application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
 It was originally designed for testing Web Applications but has since expanded to other test functions.

 ## What can I do with it?